-comply, imposing such conditionality is challenging in practice (e.g., because participants are poor).
+While upfront payments could, in principle, be recouped from a participant who does not comply, imposing such conditionality is challenging in practice (e.g., because participants are poor).
 Our contract explicitly made the upfront payment unconditional.
 Because the upfront component reduces the conditional payment amount - the farmer's incentive to comply - this feature could reduce compliance.
 In addition, because unconditional payments will be made to some farmers who then do not comply, the upfront payment could reduce PES cost-effectiveness, even if it increases compliance.

-Farmers' participation in all treatments was voluntary, and noncompliance with the PES contract was only penalized through non-payment.
-This raises two more concerns.
+Farmers' participation in all treatments was voluntary, and non-compliance with the PES contract was only 'penalized' through non-payment.
+There are two reasons that payments made to farmers are not a good proxy for the program's impacts.
 First, some people who complied with the contract might have undertaken the desired activity even in the absence of the contract, i.e., the payments are inframarginal to their non-burning.
-Second, because there is no penalty for non-compliance, many farmers may enroll and later renege, increasing implementation costs particularly when some payment is offered upfront (Oliva et al., 2020).
-Our study design allows us to evaluate these concerns by measuring "additionality" (i.e., whether contracts reduce burning relative to status quo) as well as evaluating the cost effectiveness of alternative PES contracts.
+Second, because there is no penalty for non-compliance, many farmers may enroll and later renege, increasing implementation costs particularly when some payment is offered upfront.
+Our study design allows us to evaluate these concerns by measuring "additionality" (i.e., whether contracts reduce burning relative to the status quo) as well as evaluating the cost-effectiveness of alternative PES contracts.